flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 I have to say, this article may be the longest one I've ever written, but hopefully you found it a nice read!

-I'll probably take the following days to tide up some things on the website instead of starting to write the next article.
+I'll probably take the following days to tidy up some things on the website instead of starting to write the next article.

 Until next time!
 Rodrigo